Anu-kriti/Anukriti--Portfolio/content/education.md

 author: "Anukriti Gupta"
 ---

-I did bachelors in Mathematics from Hindu College, Delhi University and masters in Mathematics from IIT Bombay.
 I have always been scholar throught my academic life.

+Masters in Mathematics, IIT Bombay
+- Secured 2nd rank with 9.29 CGPA

+Bachelors in Mathematics, Hindu College, Delhi University
+- Secured 1st rank in all 3 years of graduation.

+I also did online certifications for courses like

+- BASICS OF PYTHON
+- NEURAL NETWORKS AND DEEP LEARNING
+- IMPROVING DEEP NEURAL NETWORKS
+- RECOMMENDATION ENGINE